How to choose Aviator Sunglasses for Small Faces

 The classic Aviator will do well, but pick a small size to match the size of your face best.
 Heart shaped faces are among the most versatile face shapes when choosing aviators.

-Small Square Faces
+Aviators for Small Square Faces

 The Concorde is a good start for square shaped faces.
 Teardrop shaped sunglasses will fit this face shape well, but many looking for small aviators shy away from this style since it could be too big for your facial features.
 But the Concorde is not Randolph’s largest teardrop shaped frame and is worth a shot for those who love this look.